Debiased Inverse Propensity Score Weighting for Estimation of Average Treatment Effects with High-Dimensional

 Our debiased inverse propensity score estimator estimates the average treatment effect $\E(\Delta(X))=\tau$, where $\Delta := r_1 - r_0$ is the conditional average treatment effect, which captures any heterogeneity in the treatment effect.
 In many settings it is helpful to estimate other properties of $\Delta$.
 Let $W = g(X) \in \R^d$ be a function of $X\in\R^p$, where $d \ll p$.
 We consider here estimating the linear projection of $\Delta(X)$ onto $W$; $W$ could for example be the first few principal components of $X$, a collection of best estimates of the heterogeneous treatment effect function, or a subset of variables of special interest.
 Estimation of such linear projections of the potentially highly complex function $\Delta$ was advocated in \citet{chernozhukov2018generic} in the context where the propensity score is known exactly.
-In this section we outline an approach for estimating $\beta := \{\E(W W^TT)\}^{-1} \E\{ \delta(X)W \}$.
-Note that the problem of average treatment effect estimation we have studied so far, may be seen as a special case of this by taking $W =X_1 \equiv 1$ and thus considering the projection onto an intercept term.
+In this section we outline an approach for estimating $\beta := \{\E(W W^\top )\}^{-1} \E\{ \Delta(X)W \}$.
+Note that the problem of average treatment effect estimation we have studied thus far, may be seen as a special case of this by taking $W$ equal to the first component of $X$ (which is identically $1$) and thus considering the projection onto an intercept term.

 Let $W_i := g(X_i)$ and $W_{A,i} := g(X_{A,i})$.
 Observe that